Pod-Point/laravel-aws-pubsub/README.md

 #### Using the SNS Topic Name

-As a fallback, you can also use the ARN of an SNS Topic itself and have a more generic Listener for any event coming from that topic **which haven't been already mapped** to an existing subject-based event/listener couple.
+As a fallback, you can also use the ARN of an SNS Topic itself and have a more generic Listener for any event coming from that Topic **which haven't been already mapped** to an existing subject-based event/Listeners couple.

 For example, let's add a generic Listener for any event pushed to a given SNS Topic as a fallback: